Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Enamel jewellery is everywhere right now.
 Scroll through any fashion feed and you'll spot rings, pendants and earrings covered in vivid colour.
 It feels like a new trend.
 But it's not.
 People have been fusing glass to metal for over three thousand years.

 What changed is accessibility.
 You no longer need to commission a master craftsman in a Parisian atelier.
-Today you can find beautifully made enamel pieces at prices that make sense for everyday life.
+Today you can find beautifully made pieces at prices that make sense for everyday life.
 The catch?
 Not all enamel is created equal, and not every piece will survive daily wear.

 What Is Enamel Jewelry

 At its core, enamel is powdered glass fused onto a metal surface.
 That's really it.
 The glass powder gets heated until it melts and bonds to the metal, creating a smooth, coloured coating that can last for centuries if done properly.
 The technique has been around since the Bronze Age.
 Ancient Egyptians used it.
 Byzantine craftsmen perfected it.
-Art Nouveau designers turned it into high art.
+Art Nouveau designers turned the material into high art.

 Hot enamel vs cold enamel: the real difference